80 Y.S.C (Years Since Creation)

 Ripped from their spire, chair and garden were the stones of their people.

 In a blink of an eye, they were gone, the thieves vanished along with them, cloaked figures with no name and no face.

-Panic tore through the Lands and over time unity resurged, every clan desperate for answers, scared of what it means to not possess the stones and what it should bring in years to come.
+Panic tore through the Lands and over time unity resurged, every clan was desperate for answers, scared of what it meant to not possess the stones and what it should bring in years to come.

 Uncertainty and desperation shook the Lands and for the next two harsh winters they searched, for what precisely they did not know, perhaps a glimpse of their beloved birthstones or of the lands they knew and missed for with the stones removed from their pedestals so ended the travel between worlds.

 The portals closed and with it, any chance of having just a second of peace and tranquillity or one of those short family holidays.

 It would be a very long time before families came out of hiding, but it would be even longer still before anyone discovered the truth behind the disappearances of the birthstones.